Skip to content

 processesChild process count

-max_claim_batchMax claims per queue per pass
+max_claim_batchMax claims per queue per pass; 0 means auto-fill available capacity

 max_claim_per_workerTotal claim limit